scloud19/SECipedia/AWS/EC2.md

 							If EC2-VPC
 								A different security group for the same VPC

+						You can make all instances in a security group talk to eachother (by assigning all of them to the same security group), or instances from different security groups talk to eachother.
+							To make this happen, in the inbound rules allow ALL ICMP
+								ALL TCP
+								ALL UDP

+								Source: The security group that's associated with the instance/s that you want to link to.

 				If there are 2 rules for the same port, AWS uses the one that is most permissive (aka "open")